Artificial Intelligence: Cloud and Edge Implementations

 A limited number of participants ensures that all those taking this course gain the maximum possible value.

-Participants who satisfy the course requirements will receive a Certificate of Attendance.
-The sample shown is an illustration only and the wording will reflect the course and dates attended.
+Participants who satisfy the course requirements will receive a University of Oxford certificate of attendance.
 To receive a certificate at the end of the course you will need to:

 - Achieve a minimum attendance at the Oxford classroom sessions of 75%.